FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: LOWER BOUNDS ON REGRET

-Additionally, for $\delta=0$, we get \end{theorem} \textit{Implications.} (i) This is the first lower bound for SLCBs with JDP.
-All the existing bounds with JDP are for low-dimensional LCBs with JDP. (ii) Theorem~\ref{thm:lb_edp} indicates that the impact of privacy appears in the regret lower bound when $\epsilon^2/\log (1/\delta) < s^*\log (d/s^*)/T$.
-For $\delta = 0$, the above theorem also states that the cost of privacy becomes prevalent in the regime $\epsilon < s^* \log(d/s^*)/\sqrt{T}$, which matches in spirit with the lower bound of~\citep{azize2022privacy_dpband} for a fixed low-dimensional context set, where the impact of privacy appears for $\epsilon < T^{-1/2}$.
+Additionally, for $\delta=0$, we get $R^{\mathrm{minimax}}_{\epsilon}(T) = \Omega\Big(\max \{s^{*} \log^{3/2} (d/s^*) \epsilon^{-1}, {\sqrt{s^* T\log (d/s^*)} }\rbrace\Big).$ \end{theorem} \textit{Implications.} (i) This is the first lower bound for SLCBs with JDP.
+All the existing bounds with JDP are for low-dimensional LCBs with JDP. (ii) Theorem~\ref{thm:lb_edp} indicates that the impact of privacy appears in the regret lower bound when { $\epsilon^2/\log (1/\delta) < \log (d/s^*)/T$}.
+For $\delta = 0$, the above theorem also states that the cost of privacy becomes prevalent in the regime { $\epsilon < \sqrt{s^*} \log(d/s^*)/\sqrt{T}$}, which matches in spirit with the lower bound of~\citep{azize2022privacy_dpband} for a fixed low-dimensional context set, where the impact of privacy appears for $\epsilon < T^{-1/2}$.
 Additionally, in SLCB, the dimension also matters for the transition.
 This phenomenon is also reflected in our regret upper bounds.

 \textit{Proof Technique.} Our proof differs from the existing lower bound techniques for private bandits in \citep{shariff2018differentially,basu2019differential_dpband,azize2022privacy,azize2023privacy}, and non-private SLCB setting \citep{li2021regret}.
-Rather our proof depends on converting the regret lower bound problem to an estimation lower bound problem following \cite{he2022reduction}, and combing the information-theoretic techniques for sparse linear models~\citep{duchi2013distance} and privacy restricted data-processing inequality~\citep{azize2023privacy}.
+Rather our proof depends on converting the regret lower bound problem to an estimation lower bound problem following \cite{he2022reduction}, and combing the information-theoretic techniques for sparse linear models~\citep{duchi2013distance} and { privacy-restricted lower bound techniques in~\citep{azize2023privacy, kamath2022improved}.}